 Step 3.
 Access PostgreSQL command prompt.

-Now you are logged in to PostgreSQL database server.
-To check login info use following command from database command prompt.
+Now you are logged in to the PostgreSQL database server.
+To check login info use the following command from the database command prompt.

-Congratulation’s!
+Congratulations!
 You have successfully installed PostgreSQL Server.
-Thanks for using this tutorial for installting PostgreSQL in ubuntu 14.04 systems.
-For additional help or useful information, we recommend you to check the official PostgreSQL web site.
+Thanks for using this tutorial for installing PostgreSQL in ubuntu 14.04 systems.
+For additional help or useful information, we recommend you check the official PostgreSQL website.